dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 Also, bear in mind that any bindings established in the scope of the SEND will also be seen by the behavior code of the anonymous β-Actor.
 Creating an anonymous Actor creates a lambda-closure for its behavior code.

+Writing code with β-Forms produces what I call Continuation Style Actors Code, with the β-Form being the continuation Actor.
+It is reminiscent of CPS Style, like the =BINDS code from Paul Graham.

 ---

 Now, if you have a long succession of nested β-forms, your Editing indentation grows out of control.
 You can, instead, say the same thing using LET+ which keeps all of its binding clauses aligned to the left, and only its ultimate body forms get indented just once.